splunk/public-o11y-docs/gdi/opentelemetry/components/smartagent-receiver.rst

 Sample configurations
 ----------------------

-The following example adds the Postgresql monitor type to the Collector using the Smart Agent receiver
+The following example adds the Postgresql monitor to the Collector using the Smart Agent receiver:

 .. code-block:: yaml